karubiotools/AnssBin/Singularity/README.md

 ---

-## 3. Running Snippy for a Simple Analysis
+## 3. Running Snippy for a simple Variant Calling Analysis

 ### Prepare Input Files
 You need a reference genome and a sequencing file in FASTQ format.
 Example: